 - Buttery Funfetti Cupcakes

-And here are the best tools for baking & decorating cakes.
+And here are the 10 best cake decorating tools.

 Buttery vanilla layer cake filled to the brim with rainbow sprinkles and finished off with sweet vanilla frosting.
 Pictured cake is 9 inches; for thicker cakes, use 8-inch pans.
 Review the recipe notes and bring all ingredients to room temperature before you begin.